 The purpose of this plan for the distribution of subsidy is to meet the DPH's obligations to quickly commit and disburse federal DWSRF funds.
 The DWS may reevaluate subsidization levels based on the available project cost and readiness information, if necessary.
 Projects which are eligible to receive federal subsidization are identified on the Comprehensive Project List.
 Not all eligible projects will receive federal subsidy.
-Projects listed as eligible for federal subsidization from the FFY 2015 capitalization grant on the SFY 2016 Fundable PPL will not be eligible for federal subsidization from the FFY 2016 capitalization grant for SFY 2017.
+Projects that were listed as eligible for federal subsidization from the FFY 2015 capitalization grant on the SFY 2016 Fundable PPL will not be eligible for federal subsidization from the FFY 2016 capitalization grant for SFY 2017.

-State Subsidy Funds
+State Subsidy Funds - Public Water System Improvement Program

-On May 22, 2014, Public Act 14-98 (PA 14-98) was signed into law, which under Section 46 provides the SBC the power to authorize bonds up to an aggregate \$50 million to be used by the DPH to implement a public water system improvement program.
-This program provides grants-inaid, in the form of loan principal forgiveness, to certain eligible PWSs for DWSRF projects.
+On May 22, 2014, Public Act 14-98 (PA 14-98) was signed into law, which under Section 46 provides the SBC the power to authorize bonds up to an aggregate of \$50 million to be used by the DPH to implement a public water system improvement program.
+On June 4, 2016, Special Session PA 16-4 was signed into law, which reduced the amount to \$20 million.
+This PWS Improvement Program, pursuant to CGS 22a-483f, provides grants-in-aid, in the form of loan principal forgiveness, to certain eligible PWSs for DWSRF projects.
 A project which is eligible for any subsidy from the DWSRF must execute a loan for the remaining amount of principal in order to receive the grants-in-aid.

-Eligibility criteria for the supplemental grants-in-aid contained within PA 14-98 follows the same eligibility criteria for DWSRF loans with the following exceptions, which are explicitly contained within PA 14-98:
+Eligibility criteria for the supplemental grants-in-aid contained within CGS 22a-483f includes the same eligibility criteria for DWSRF loans with the following exceptions, which are explicitly contained within CGS 22a-483f:

-- > Public service companies, as defined in Section 16-1 of the CGS, are not eligible for grants-in- - For-profit companies are not eligible for grants-in-aid. - Grants-in-aid may only be provided to eligible PWSs for eligible drinking water projects for which a DWSRF project funding agreement is executed after July 1, 2014.
+- Public service companies, as defined in Section 16-1 of the CGS, are not eligible for grants-inaid. - > For-profit companies are not eligible for grants-in-aid. - Grants-in-aid may only be provided to eligible PWSs for eligible drinking water projects for which a DWSRF project funding agreement is executed after July 1, 2014.